algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

     }

     /**
-     * Removes item at the top of the StackResizingArray, and returns it, but
+     * Removes item at the top of the StackDynamicArray, and returns it, but
      * if the arr is below a quarter of the arr capacity, halve the arr size *
-     * @return the item at the top of the StackResizingArray
+     * @return the item at the top of the StackDynamicArray
-     * @throws NoSuchElementException if this StackResizingArray is empty */ public T pop() {
+     * @throws NoSuchElementException if this StackDynamicArray is empty */ public T pop() {
         if (isEmpty())
             throw new NoSuchElementException("pop from empty " +
-                    "StackResizingArray");
+                    "StackDynamicArray");
         T item = arr[--n];
         arr[n] = null;
         if (n > 0 && n == arr.length/4)